amyspark-ng/clickery-hexagon/LOG.md

 # ISSUES (hell)
 ## Current TODO (small stuff mostly)
+- move the openWindowButton class to windowsApi folder since there won't be more classes probably
+- in some addObject stuffs make them consts since the object variable itself will not be changed
 - takes 10-15-20 mins to reach 75 million of total score, that's good
 - there's a point where stuff is too expensive and you have to click too much to buy at least ^ that's where you got to ascend